Hyperparameter Transfer Laws for Non-Recurrent Multi-Path Neural Networks: Methods

 where $p\in\Lambda_\ell$ and $j\in\{1,\dots,C_\ell\}$.
 The classifier is global average pooling followed by a linear head, which uses linear fan-in initialization.

 \textbf{Residual networks.} We index depth at residual-block boundaries.
 Let $z^{(0)}(x)=x$ and for $\ell=1,\dots,K$,

-where $F_{\ell}$ is the residual branch (a fixed-depth subnetwork).
-Throughout, $K$ denotes the \emph{minimal depth}, i.e., the number of residual blocks, which may contain a small number of internal convolutions/linear layers and pointwise nonlinearities.
-For the weights on residual branches, we use a depth-scaled fan-in initialization inspired by stability analyses of deep residual networks \citep{taki2017deep}: each residual-branch weight tensor with fan-in $n_{\mathrm{in}}$ is initialized as
+where $F_\ell$ is the residual branch, whose internal architecture is fixed as $K$ grows.
+We count the residual addition itself as one depth unit and absorb the fixed $O(1)$ internal structure of $F_\ell$ into the residual-block template.
+Thus $K$ denotes the number of residual update units along the minimal path, while the internal branch design affects constants in the scaling law.
+For the weights on residual branches, we use a depth-scaled fan-in initialization inspired by stability analyses of deep residual networks and Stable ResNet-style residual scaling \citep{taki2017deep,hayou2021stable}: each residual-branch weight tensor with fan-in $n_{\mathrm{in}}$ is initialized as

 equivalently applying fan-in initialization and scaling residual-branch weights by $K^{-1/2}$.
 Weights outside residual branches (e.g., stem/head) use the standard fan-in rule.

 \textbf{Transformers.} We consider standard Transformer architectures, including both language Transformers and Vision Transformers as special cases, and covering both pre-norm and post-norm variants.
 Let $z^{(0)}(x)$ denote the token representations produced by the embedding stem (e.g., token embedding in language models, or patch projection in vision models).
 A Transformer block contains two \emph{sequential} residual updates: a self-attention branch followed by a position-wise feedforward branch.
 For concreteness, we write the update in the pre-norm form: